 Since the Atlantic Police Academy (APA) opened its doors in 1971, thousands of public safety officers have received the training they needed to enter the field, and have returned for in-service training to advance their careers.

-As a student at the APA, you will live in our Slemon Park residence for the duration of your program except when you are away for on the job training.
+As a student at the APA, you will live in our Slemon Park residence for the duration of your program, except when you are away for on the job training.
 Living in residence will give you experience interacting with other cadets in a way that wouldn’t be possible if you only interacted with one another in an instructional setting.
-You will develop your team working, problem solving, time management and communication skills, and develop deeper gender and cross-cultural sensitivity, which are essential to a successful career in the public safety community.
+You will develop your team-work, problem-solving, time management and communication skills, and develop deeper gender and cross-cultural sensitivity, which are essential for a successful career in the public safety community.

 APA newsLAW provides law enforcement professional with updates of recent case law and changes and amendments to criminal law, and provides information regarding the Atlantic Police Academy.
 In addition, issues in law of importance to the cadets of the Atlantic Police Academy are covered as the need arises.
-The blog is edited and maintained by Inspector Curtis Fudge, the Criminal Law, Provincial Statutes and Legislation, and the Criminal Investigation Learning Manager of the Atlantic Police Academy.
+The blog is edited and maintained by Inspector Curtis Fudge, the Criminal Law, Provincial Statutes and Legislation, and Criminal Investigation learning manager for the Atlantic Police Academy.

 The Atlantic Police Academy is closely involved with the Canadian Police Knowledge Network (CPKN).